MaxMax-embedded/hakadi_soidum_ion_18650/README.md

 I measured all cells with a no name, non calibrated 4 1/2 Digit multimeter so the difference might as well come from the measurement equipment

-Weight is between 36.53g and 37.00g according to my pocket scale.
+Weight is between 36.53g and 37.00g according to a pocket scale.

 ### Static capacity tests